wasabipesto/valinor/README.md

 TODO: Set up for filesharing requests.
 Possibly couple with other

 ### Sonarr
+TODO: Migrate existing config into new site.

 ### Radarr
+TODO: Migrate existing config into new site.

 ### Lidarr
+TODO: Evaluate and potentially set up.

 ### Calibre
 ### Calibre-Web
+TODO: Migrate existing config into new site.

 ### Plex
+TODO: Probably leave it alone.

 ## Monitoring
 ### Node-Exporter
 ### Exportarr
 ### Scrutiny
+TODO: Figure out how I want to do monitoring.

 ## Other
 ### HomeAssistant
+TODO: Re-create config in container.